int-brain-lab/iblrig/docs/source/description_file.md

 ## Experiment description file
 All experiments are described by a file with the name `_ibl_experiment.description.yaml`.
 This description file contains details about the experiment such as, information about the devices used to collect data, or the behavior tasks run during the experiment.
-The content of this file determines the task pipeline that will be used to extract the data on the local servers.
+The content of this file is used to copy data from the acquisition computer to the lab server and also determines the task pipeline that will be used to extract the data on the lab servers.
+It's accuracy in fully describing the experiment is, therefore, very important!

 Here is an example of a complete experiment description file for a mesoscope experiment running two consecutive tasks, `biasedChoiceWorld` followed by `passiveChoiceWorld`.